 Ministry and evangelistic teams move throughout Nicaragua sharing the gospel of Jesus Christ through a variety of disciplines.
 Puppets, drama and music are used to minister to the people of Nicaragua.
 Supports are offered to local church leadership and assistance is given with outreach events.
 The teams are well received and this throws open the door to the introduction of Jesus Christ.

 Construction teams remain the most sought after of PAN’s teams.
 Churches, Sunday Schools and Day Schools often meet in enclosures built from whatever supplies are available.
 Often times these supplies may consist of plastic sheeting and cardboard.

 Construction teams are expensive.
 In addition to the individual’s travel expenses, teams must raise approximately $14000USD for each project.
 But the rewards far exceed the sacrifice.
 In addition to the knowledge of providing a community with a building that they would never be able to build for themselves, team members are given an opportunity to work side by side with new friends, forging relationships that will pay dividends long into the future.
 Maybe into eternity.

 Please contact us if you are interested in forming a building team.
 PAN has a long waiting list of projects waiting for teams.

 Since 2007, PAN Missions has been organizing women’s teams who teach sewing techniques to the women of Nicaragua, we even teach knitting and crocheting.
-Basic skills show the women that they, too can make money to support their families as well as sew school uniforms that help their children get a higher level of education.
+Basic skills show the women that they too can make money to support their families as well as sew school uniforms that help their children receive a higher level of education.